DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-help-users-know-when-a-candidate-has-been-transferred-to-another-provider.md

 - users at a training provider which runs courses ratified by more than one accredited body can move a candidate to a course at a different accredited body
 - users who belong to more than one provider can move candidates between them

-When a candidate is transferred users at the old provider will no longer be able to see the application in their application list even though they may have links to the application in old email notifications and in the activity log.
+When a candidate is transferred, users at the old provider will no longer be able to see the application in their application list even though they may have links to the application in old email notifications and in the activity log.

 Also, users at the new provider will suddenly be able to see the application in their application list.
 This may be disconcerting.

-There is also the question of what these users see when they do browse to an application they no longer own or newly own.
+There’ss also the question of what users see when they do browse to an application they no longer own or newly own.

 ## Notifying users at the old and new provider